 Personal waste such as used tissues and disposable cleaning cloths can be stored securely within disposable rubbish bags.
-These bags should be placed into another bag, tied securely and kept separate from other waste.
+These bags must be double-bagged, tied securely and kept separate from other waste.
 This should be put aside for at least 72 hours before being put in the wheelie bin.

 If you live in a flat, all waste should be stored in a separate room inside the flat and disposed of once self-isolation has been completed.